 try some new seed catalogs

 I’M MAD ABOUT SEED.
 So mad that I have to have some “rules” for seed shopping.
 For instance: I restrain myself before binging in the new catalogs until I do a careful inventory of my leftover seed, and see what I really need.
-My most important rules of all:
+My most important rule of all:

 I buy organic seed when available, and seek out regionally appropriate varieties, too, in the hopes of best garden success, since seed is alive and I want to make it feel at home.